kristianmandrup/world-flags/README.md

-# Country or language selection with Flag icons
+# World Flags

-This gem can be used with Rails 3.
-It includes css files for size 16 and 32 pixels and have all the worlds' flags.
-See http://spritegen.website-performance.org/
+This engine/gem can be used with Rails 3+.
+WorldFlags includes css files for flags of the following pixel sizes:
+* 16
+* 32
+* 64

+The sprites contains all the main country flags in the world.

 ## Configuration